 The saying goes “You are what you eat.”
 What’s in your kitchen may greatly impact your body’s health, and is just as important for keeping your skin glowing, prolonging and complimenting the results of a great facial treatment.

 A good nutrition will help accelerate the regeneration process our bodies go through.
-As we age our cells regenerate less rapidly but we can significantly increase the process of natural skin rejuvenation through healthy eating, having eight glasses of water per day, exercising, getting enough sleep and refraining from actions that delay regeneration like consumption of saturated fats, sugar, cigarettes, alcohol, stress and decrease in the presence of antioxidants in our body.
+As we age our cells regenerate less rapidly but we can significantly increase the process of natural skin rejuvenation through healthy eating, having eight glasses of water per day, exercising, getting enough sleep and refraining from actions that delay regeneration like consumption of saturated fats, sugar, cigarettes, alcohol, stress, and decrease in the presence of antioxidants in our body.

-A well rounded diet consists of consuming foods high in antioxidants (fruits and vegetables), healthy fats, sufficient protein, fiber and don’t forget your super foods— eating these will feed your skin in beautiful ways.
+A well-rounded diet consists of consuming foods high in antioxidants (fruits and vegetables), healthy fats, sufficient protein, fiber and don’t forget your superfoods— eating these will feed your skin in beautiful ways.
 There are specific foods that will help cell degeneration, below is a list of the top foods to help you regain vitality.

-Green vegetables: Broccoli, spinach, lettuce, kale– you name it, if its green it is highly beneficial for you.
+Green vegetables: Broccoli, spinach, lettuce, kale – you name it… if its green it is highly beneficial for you.
 Leafy greens are always high in vitamin content, so you can drink them or eat them, just don’t exclude them out of your daily meals to fuel your body.

 Whole grains: Whole grain bread, pasta, and cereal are surprisingly high in antioxidants.
-Adding them to you diet is important because as you age your body’s natural level or antioxidants decreases, it is key when trying to maintain a youthful complexion.
+Adding them to your diet is important because as you age your body’s natural level or antioxidants decreases, it is key when trying to maintain a youthful complexion.

-Berries: All berries, but especially gooseberries and strawberries, are extremely rich in vitamin C. Vitamin C is a potent antioxidant that boost the collagen fibers which helps in keeping your skin firm and smooth.
+Berries: All berries, but especially gooseberries and strawberries, are extremely rich in vitamin C. Vitamin C is a potent antioxidant that boosts the collagen fibers which helps in keeping your skin firm and smooth.

 Avocado: This is one of the most alkalizing foods available which makes it very nutritious.
 Avocados are very high in vitamin E which is essential for glowing skin and shining hair.
 It’s no big secret, but avocados are also incredibly delicious and go with all sorts of foods.
 You can add them to salads and various sorts of recipes, or you can simply scoop them out with a spoon and eat them plain.